Where to Stay in Split:

 Why Stay Here: A historic luxury hotel that combines classic elegance with modern service.
 The location near Bacvice Beach means you can walk to both the beach and the Old Town.
 The property has been a Split landmark for decades and maintains that grand hotel feel.
 If you want beachside luxury without giving up proximity to the sights, this is the answer.

-Price Range: $$$$ per night
+Price Range: $$$$

-4. Marvie Hotel & Health
+Marvie Hotel and Health

 Location: Near Diocletian's Palace with rooftop pool and spa